Dr. med. Dirk Manski

 Anesthesia for Prostate Biopsy

-Number and location of the prostate samples:
+Numbers and locations of the prostate cores:

 prostate sextant biopsy, localization of six cores